 Stress management is essential to rescue workers from quitting even when they clock out from work.
 Since people have easy access to technology, their vacation leaves, rest days, and day-offs get disrupted; receiving urgent requests via email or boss ringing their mobile phone for a “quick” inquiry more than ten times a day.
 Thus, workers feel overworked even when they are outside the office.
 Employees who experience these become top candidates for job burnout.

 Since we learned what flames up stress, we can now deal with it to lessen its adverse effects.
 Perhaps, the most important among the stress management techniques is the ability to identify and talk about it.
 In any relationship, communication is the key.
 If you are neck-deep in stress, be open to your bosses and discuss it with them.
 Dealing with stress at work alone can be hard.
 However, having a support system will make things lighter and easier.

 - Live a healthy lifestyle – Get enough sleep, eat healthy, and exercise.
 External affairs won’t pull you down when you feel good from within.

-- Take vacations – Ward off creative blocks and mini burnouts by rewarding yourself with a well-deserved vacation and leisure time.
+- Take vacations – Perhaps the favorite of employees among the different stress management techniques is taking vacations.
+Employees such as yourself must ward off creative blocks and mini burnouts by rewarding yourself with a well-deserved vacation and leisure time.
 Take time to refuel.
 Small or big accomplishment, you deserve a break.
 Make this your new mantra: “We are not born just to pay bills.”